Transference

-Transference (Übertragung) is a phenomenon within psychotherapy in which repetitions of old feelings, old attitudes, old desires, and/or old fantasies that someone displaces, are subconsciously projected onto a here-and-now person.
+Transference (Übertragung) is a phenomenon within psychotherapy in which repetitions of old feelings, attitudes, desires, or fantasies that someone displaces are subconsciously projected onto a here-and-now person.
 Traditionally, it had solely concerned feelings from a primary relationship during childhood.

 History

 Transference was first described by Sigmund Freud, the founder of psychoanalysis, who considered it an important part of psychoanalytic treatment.
-At times, this transference can be considered inappropriate without proper clinical supervision.
+Transference of this kind can be considered inappropriate without proper clinical supervision.

 Occurrence

 It is common for people to transfer feelings about their parents to their partners or children (that is, cross-generational entanglements).
-Another example of transference would be a person mistrusting somebody who resembles an ex-spouse in manners, voice, or external appearance, or being overly compliant to someone who resembles a childhood friend.
+Other examples of transference would be a person mistrusting somebody who resembles an ex-spouse in manners, voice, or external appearance, or being overly compliant to someone who resembles a childhood friend.

-In The Psychology of the Transference, Carl Jung states that within the transference dyad both participants typically experience a variety of opposites, that in love and in psychological growth, the key to success is the ability to endure the tension of the opposites without abandoning the process, and that this tension allows one to grow and to transform.
+In The Psychology of the Transference, Carl Jung states that within the transference dyad, both participants typically experience a variety of opposites, that in love and in psychological growth, the key to success is the ability to endure the tension of the opposites without abandoning the process, and that this tension allows one to grow and to transform.

 Only in a personally or socially harmful context can transference be described as a pathological issue.
 A modern, social-cognitive perspective on transference explains how it can occur in everyday life.
 When people meet a new person who reminds them of someone else, they unconsciously infer that the new person has traits similar to the person previously known.
 This perspective has generated a wealth of research that illuminated how people tend to repeat relationship patterns from the past in the present.

-High-profile serial killers often transfer unresolved rage toward previous love or hate-objects onto "surrogates", or individuals resembling or otherwise calling to mind the original object of that hate.
-It is believed in the instance of Ted Bundy, he repeatedly killed brunette women who reminded him of a previous girlfriend with whom he had become infatuated, but who had ended the relationship, leaving Bundy rejected and pathologically rageful (Bundy, however, denied this as a motivating factor in his crimes).
-This notwithstanding, Bundy's behavior could be considered pathological insofar as he may have had narcissistic or antisocial personality disorder.
-If so, normal transference mechanisms cannot be held causative of his homicidal behavior.

 Sigmund Freud held that transference plays a large role in male homosexuality.
 In The Ego and the Id, he claimed that eroticism between males can be an outcome of a "[psychically] non-economic" hostility, which is unconsciously subverted into love and sexual attraction.